Christine Peng-Peng Lee: Collegiate career

 Lee competed for the UCLA Bruins gymnastics team.
-She redshirted her freshman year to recover from the knee surgery, and was unable to compete in 2014 due to another knee surgery.
+She redshirted her freshman year to recover from knee surgery, and was unable to compete in 2014 due to another knee surgery.
 In her last meet for UCLA for the 2017 season, she scored her second perfect ten on uneven bars.

-Lee was awarded an additional sixth year of NCAA eligibility due to missing two seasons because of her knee surgeries.
-On hearing the news, Lee said, "Words cannot describe how ecstatic I am to have been given the opportunity to compete another season...I am so thankful that I get to create more memories and bonds with my amazing team and share this last year with the Bruin family."
+Lee received a sixth year of NCAA eligibility to compensate for the two seasons missed for knee surgeries.

-In 2018, not only did Lee win four regular-season and one post-season perfect tens (four on beam, one on bars) and end the regular season No. 1 on Balance Beam (9.985 RQS) and No. 9 on Uneven Bars (9.940 RQS), but she also won the NCAA Balance Beam title and contributed two perfect tens to help UCLA clinch their seventh national title.
+In 2018, Lee recorded four regular-season and one post-season perfect tens (four on beam, one on bars) and ended the regular season No. 1 on balance beam (9.985 RQS) and No. 9 on uneven bars (9.940 RQS).
+She won the NCAA Balance Beam title and contributed two perfect tens to help UCLA clinch their seventh national title.

-On May 3, 2018, Lee was awarded the prestigious Honda Sports Award.
+On May 3, 2018, Lee received the Honda Sports Award.
 She was named the Co-Pac-12 Conference 2018 Woman of the Year.

-Career Perfect 10.0
+Perfect 10.0s

+Discography

+All song credits are adapted from Spotify and Apple Music.